 Recently, I was asked a question, on the “recognition” of a foreign degree education program, administered through a private educational institution (PEI).
 It really surprised me that this problem exist in Singapore that people are spending their hard-earned money on a foreign degree program that may NOT be recognised.

 1) Private Educational Institutes (PEI)

-Basically if the PEI registered, you can have “some” assurance, that they will NOT be offering some “paper-mill degree”.
+Basically if the PEI is registered, you can have “SOME” assurance, that they will NOT be offering some “paper-mill degree”.
 There are many other considerations, and being registered does not mean, that the PEI will NOT cheat you, but you can be sure it has met some basic standards of “governance”.

 So we will move past this point, especially since it does NOT answer the main question.

 The next layer is on its recognition, but first we need to make a clarification and differentiate between an Accredited and Recognised degree.